Itapará Lodge - Brazil - TRIP REPORT

 Itapará River Lodge’s season begins in October as the water levels continue to drop from the rainy season.
 Most years, the Lodge stays open until mid-March.
 I have fished in the past at other destinations in Brazil for peacock bass, and this destination is unique.
 Itapará River Lodge is one of just a few fixed lodges in the Rio Negro River system.
 Due to its remoteness, there should not be many other anglers fishing in the area.
 If you choose to fish for 4 ½ days or the 9 ½ day package, there is the option of fishing from both of the two lodges; and there are good numbers of peacocks at each location.
 A 20-pound trophy is just one cast away!

-In 2022, I’m hosting a trip at Itapará Lodge
+I’m hosting a trip at Itapará Lodge

 January 7-13, 2022.